 \subsubsection{Evaluation Metrics.}

-We conduct quantitative evaluations with various metrics that have previously been adopted in the talking face generation field.
+We conduct quantitative evaluations with various evaluation metrics that have previously been adopted in the talking face generation field.
 To account for the accuracy of mouth shapes and lip sync, we use Landmarks Distance (LMD) around the mouths proposed in~\cite{chen2019hierarchical}, and Lip Sync Error Confidence (LSE-C) proposed in~\cite{chung2017out}.
-To compare the visual quality of the generated video, we use Structural Similarity Index Measure (SSIM)~\cite{wang2004image}, Multi Scale Structural Similarity Index Measure (MS-SSIM)~\cite{wang2003multiscale}, and Peak Signal-to-Noise Ratio (PSNR).
+To compare the visual quality of the generated videos, we calculate Structural Similarity Index Measure (SSIM)~\cite{wang2004image}, Multi Scale Structural Similarity Index Measure (MS-SSIM)~\cite{wang2003multiscale}, and Peak Signal-to-Noise Ratio (PSNR).